Author has written 32 stories for Metroid, Legend of Zelda, Tales of Symphonia, Star Wars, Star Wars, Chuck, and Terminator: Sarah Connor Chronicles.

 I intended 'New Jedi Order' to be the end of the OMS series, but as I finished it, I just had too many ideas for further adventures.
 So, here's what's coming up next:

-Terminator: You know how 'Firefly' fans feel about that show?
-Well, 'Terminator: The Sarah Connor Chronicles' is my 'Firefly'; I watched it in its original broadcast run, and I was and continue to be extremely aggravated by its cancellation.
+Terminator: I watched 'Terminator: The Sarah Connor Chronicles' in its original broadcast run, and I was and continue to be extremely aggravated by its cancellation.
+(Just like a dozen or so other shows that aired on FOX that I could name...)
 An official continuation or even conclusion of the story still seems rather unlikely, so I went ahead and wrote my own, in the form of 'Chuck Versus Judgment Day' and its follow-up, 'After The End'.
 Being, as I am, me, I decided to have some fun with it and put my own spin on things while still staying true to the characters and the overall spirit of the show.

 'Chuck Versus Judgment Day': A 'movie-length' crossover between 'TSCC' and 'Chuck', born from an idle thought one morning that it would be interesting if the secret agent 'Greta' who Summer Glau played in one episode of 'Chuck' was really her 'TSCC' character, Cameron.
 As ideas often do, this quickly snowballed into an actual story, which has turned out to be one of my favorite things I've ever written.